tusharkhatriofficial/lang-docs-imcoded.github.io/Set up C environment for windows.md

-## Set up a C development environment for Windows

 Setting up a C development environment on Windows requires several steps.
 Below given is a basic guide to get you started:

-### Installing C/GCC Compiler for Windows
+## Installing C/GCC Compiler for Windows

 Following are the steps to download and install the MinGW GCC Compiler for windows.